|Look up fees

-This subject will lead students to increase their understanding of various ways of knowing and learning while developing personal theories of learning and its enhancement.
-This will be achieved through exploration of a range of theoretical perspectives combined with practical application.
-Theoretical perspectives covered include those of Piaget, Skinner, Dewey, Vygotsky and others relevant to learning.
-Practical application will involve regular supported experience of tutoring others, primarily school students attending homework clubs.
+This subject will lead students to increase their understanding of various perspectives on knowing and learning while developing practical approaches to learning and its enhancement.
+This will be achieved through the exploration of a range of theoretical perspectives combined with practical application.
+Perspectives covered include behaviourist, constructivist and socio-cultural theories, practice-based and critical approaches, as well as Indigenous perspectives on knowing and learning.
+Practical application will involve regular supported volunteer tutoring in community-based learning support programs.

-- focus on examining questions such as: What is learning ?
+- Use research and theory to examine questions such as: What is learning ?
 What is knowledge?
 How do people learn?
 How can I positively influence learning?

-- build a repertoire of strategies designed to support learning; and
+- Apply a repertoire of research-informed strategies designed to support learning; and